lucasfrancaid/Docker-DjangoBlog/README.md

 </code></pre>

-*Great, application running in a docker container!*
+*Great, application's running in a docker container!*

 While running the web and db container, open other terminal and run this command: